cyrusinnovation/lift-skeleton/README.md

 ## Working with Gradle<a name="usinggradle"/>

+1. To build and run the tests, use:

+        gradle test

+    or
+        gradle build

-The `gradle test` target does not run Cucumber tests.
-It will, however, run the ScalaTest and specs2 unit tests and the ScalaTest integration tests.
+    These targets do not run Cucumber tests.
+They will, however, run the ScalaTest and specs2 unit tests and the ScalaTest integration tests.

-The `gradle test` target also does not currently run the web server before the tests.
-You can run it from gradle by calling the `gradle jettyRun` target.
+    These targets also do not currently run the web server before the tests.

+    Note that gradle builds artifacts to build/ subdirectories of the main project and of each module and not to target/ directories in the manner of Maven and sbt.

+2. To run the web server from gradle, use:

+        gradle jettyRun

-The `gradle cucumber` target runs the Cucumber tests, again without running the web server.
+3. To run just the Cucumber tests, again without running the web server, use:

+        gradle cucumber

+4. To run Scalastyle, use:

+        gradle scalaStyle

+    Currently Scalastyle fails the build on errors but not on warnings.
+Output is sent to a file named scala_style_result.xml in the build/ subdirectory of each module.

-To add more modules to the project, add their names to the `include` directive in settings.gradle.
+5. To add more modules to the project, add their names to the `include` directive in settings.gradle.

 ## Working with sbt<a name="usingsbt"/>

+1. To build and run the tests, use:

+        sbt test

     The `sbt test` target is configured to run the ScalaTest and specs2 unit tests, the ScalaTest integration tests and the Cucumber tests; however, the configuration isn't currently working for the Cucumber tests for some reason I have been unable to identify.

     The `sbt test` target also does not currently run the web server before the tests, so you will need either to do that manually or implement the cucumberBefore and cucumberAfter settings in selenium-tests/build.sbt.

-1. To build and run the tests, use the command:

-        sbt test
+    Like Maven and unlike Gradle, sbt builds artifacts to target/ subdirectories of the main project and of each module.

 2. To run just the Cucumber tests (this works), use the command: